 Harmony Square Plaza

-The Village hosted an open house Dec.
-6 at Village Hall to unveil three potential renderings of the proposed Harmony Square development will be a public space located in Downtown Tinley.
+The Harmony Square development will be a public plaza located in Downtown Tinley.
 The development is a key component of the Village's recently completed branding initiative that makes music the focus of Tinley Park.
 This downtown public space will be programmed at least 250 days of the year and will be a destination for residents and regional visitors alike.
 The Village is working with the Lakota Group on the site design for Harmony Square.
 Those who were unable to attend the open house in December are encouraged to visit the Envision Harmony Square website to review the renderings and check out the 10-minute Harmony Square Open House video for more information.
 Staff is working with the consultant on the final stages of the plaza design, with an expected groundbreaking in spring 2019.

 The Village of Tinley Park has begun replacing all streetlights on Village-owned right of ways with new LED technology that will provide a substantial annual cost savings, cleaner light and instant notification of outages.